FORM Elements

 We can see the influence Java programmers had in the DOM 2 ECMAScript bindings [DOM2], which falsely states:

-).
-Dereferencing using a string index is equivalent to invoking thenamedItem
+obj["foo"]).
+Dereferencing using a string index is equivalent to invoking thenamedItemfunction with that index.

 Contrary to what the [DOM 1]